BZFlag-Dev/bzflag-dependencies/README.md

 * [SDL2](https://libsdl.org/)
 * [zlib](https://github.com/madler/zlib)

-## Instructions for Windows

-These instructions assume that Visual C++ 2017 is installed.

-### Building the libraries

-A batch file to build for Visual C++ 2017 is provided.
-Run the buildVC2017.bat file and it should build the libraries.
-Output will go into a folder such as output-release-x86.
-Run a 'git clean -x -f -d' before switching between Visual C++ versions.

-### Using the libraries

-Create an environment variable called BZ_DEPS that points to the directory that the output directories are contained within.
-For instance, if output-release-x86 is at 'D:\bzflag-dependencies\output-release-x86', then BZ_DEPS should be 'D:\bzflag-dependencies\'.
+When new versions of these dependencies are released, we should update our copies.
+Just delete the contents and replace with the new contents of the source tars (not zips).
+This should be done on a Linux or macOS system so that the execute permission on scripts is preserved.

-## Instructions for macOS
+## Requirements

-These instructions assume that Xcode is installed.
+On Windows, you must have Visual Studio 2017 installed with at least "Desktop development with C++".

+For macOS, you must have Xcode installed.
 Additionally, autoconf and automake from homebrew are currently needed to build c-ares.

-### Building the libraries
+## Building the libraries

-Open a terminal and change to the directory containing the buildmacOS.sh script.
-Run the script.
+On Windows, run buildVC2017.bat.
+On macOS, run buildmacOS.sh.

-### Using the libraries
+## Using the libraries

 Copy the "dependencies" folder to the game source code directory.
 It should be alongside include and src.

-## Updating the libraries

-When new versions of these dependencies are released, we should update our copies.
-Just delete the contents and replace with the new contents of the source tars (not zips).
-This should be done on a Linux or macOS system so that the execute permission on scripts is preserved.